tjkhara/food-app-react/README.md

 The first branch is the master branch (this one).
 This is my solution.

-This branch another_solution is how Max solves the same problem.
+This branch main is how Max solves the same problem.